 “We do expect more cases.”

-(Schuchat, Anne, MD, CDC principal deputy director; White House news conference; 2/26/2020.)
+(Schuchat, Anne, MD, CDC principal deputy director; news conference; White House; 2/26/2020.)

 “It’s possible this could be an instance of community spread of COVID-19.”